brandur/sorg/content/drafts/ruby-memory.md

 end
 ```

-The parent would get a chance to finish churning through
+The parent would get a chance to finish churning objects as
-its initialization, then take the objects that are still
+part of its initialization, then take the objects that are
-living and move them into slots on a minimal set of pages
+still living and move them into slots on a minimal set of
-that will be stable over lengthy periods of time.
-Forked
+pages that will likely be stable over lengthy periods of
-workers can share memory with their parent for longer.
+time.
+Forked workers can share memory with their parent for
+longer.

 !fig src="/assets/ruby-memory/compaction.svg" caption="A fragmented heap before and after GC compaction."